Bundle of commands focused on swift and streamlined git operations.

 push = {

-preventPushingFixupOrSquashCommits = true,
+preventPushingFixupCommits = true,

 confirmationSound = true, -- currently macOS only, PRs welcome

--- Not used when using force-push.
+-- (not used when using force-push).

 openReferencedIssues = false,